vishvAsa/kalpAntaram/kANe/v5p2/11/Index.md

 1275; Komārila in prima Gough, &. of Philosophy at the facie case agaist G, criticises

-Upaniṣads' 1531 ; holds the Pāṇini, Vārtikakāra and Maha view that Hindus borrowed bhāṣya, 1275; eight, m. in doctrine of punarjanmu from Bhavisya-purāṇa 897; pur the indigenes 1531.
+Upaniṣads' 1531 ; holds the Pāṇini, Vārtikakāra and Maha view that Hindus borrowed bhāṣya, 1275; eight, m. in doctrine of punarjanmu from Bhaviṣya-purāṇa 897; pur the indigenes 1531.

 poses of the study of, sco. to Govadba ( offering of the fiesh of Patanjali, among which Üha,